Raneemrami/ELO2-OCD-patients-analysis/README.md

 ![plot1_anx](plots/ac1_anx_only.png)

-generally category of patients with anxiety symptoms only has less individuals choosing 1 or 2 (low scores)
+generally category of patients with anxiety symptoms only has less individuals choosing 1 or 2 (low scores), compared to the category of patients with both anxiety and depression symptoms

 #### active coping statement 2 (I take additional action to try to get rid of the problem.)